Physicians and Dentists Building

-Physicians and Dentists Building, also known as the Professional Building, is a historic office building located in the Rittenhouse Square West neighborhood of Philadelphia, Pennsylvania.
+The Physicians and Dentists Building, also known as the Professional Building, is an historic, American office building that is located in the Rittenhouse Square West neighborhood of Philadelphia, Pennsylvania.
 It was designed by the architectural firm of Wilson Brothers & Company and built in 1896.

+It was added to the National Register of Historic Places in 1987.

+History and architectural features

-It is a 10-story with attic, "T"-shaped steel framed building.
-It has a limestone faced front facade and brick sides.
+This historic structure is a ten-story building with an attic.
+A T-shaped steel framed building, it has a limestone-faced front facade and brick sides.
 It features a projecting entrance portico with Corinthian order columns and shallow projecting, three-sided bays.

 It was added to the National Register of Historic Places in 1987.